jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/MapContainers/task.md

-Another form of associative containers is [`std::map`](http://en.cppreference.com/w/cpp/container/map).
+Another form of associative container is [`std::map`](http://en.cppreference.com/w/cpp/container/map).
 It is similar to `std::set`, but it stores key-value pairs.
 You can think of it as a dictionary.

 The keys are unique and, by default, sorted in ascending order.
 They are immutable, so you cannot change them.
 The values are not sorted and can be duplicated.

 You can always define your own sorting criteria by providing a custom comparator.

-Compared with `std::set` and `std::multiset`, `std::map` and `std::multimap` provide direct access to their elements using `operator[]` and `at()`.
+Compared with `std::set` and `std::multiset`, `std::map` and `std::multimap` provide direct access to their elements using the `operator[]` and `at()` methods.
 However, be aware of the following behavior: if the key is not found, `operator[]` will insert a new element with the specified key and a default value.
-The `at()` method will throw an exception if the key is not found.
+In contrast, the `at()` method will throw an exception if the key is not found.

 ```cpp
 std::map<std::string, int> people;